 |Warranty Information||1 Year Limited Warranty|

-The Dust Deputy can be used with any make, model, or size wet/dry vacuum.
+The Dust Deputy can be used with any make, model, or size wet/dry vacuum with an inlet ranging from 1.5" to 2.5" in size.
 We recommend that it has an airflow rating of at least 50 CFM to ensure optimum dust separation performance.

 You can use any shape or size container for your Dust Deputy cyclone.
 Keep in mind that the smaller the container, the more often you'll have to empty it.The dust container you provide must be able to be sealed airtight and must be strong enough to withstand the pressure created by your vacuum.
 For plastic buckets we recommend at least a 90 mil. wall thickness otherwise the container may collapse when in use.

 This product will work with food.
 The material is food safe, however It is not made in a food grade facility.

 You'll want to apply the tape so that all three openings on the cyclone are connected by a continuous, conductive path.
 When doing so, make sure that the tape is wrapped over the edge of the cyclone's ports and that it overlaps the bolt hole on the cyclone's bottom flange.
 See instructions and diagram below for more.